Subaru-PFS/drp_doc/PFS-DRP-PRU030002-01_drp2dplan.rst

 Updated version for commissioning.
 Raster scan observations will take place at this time to refine the accuracy of fiber positioning.
 For this, Quick DRP will output numeric data of wavelength-calibrated, non-flux-calibrated one-dimensionalized spectra. with improvements based on acquired data during the early commissioning phase.
 Updates to the pipeline will be made based on acquired data (bright stars), from SM1 and SM2 modules initially.

 - Updated 2D PSF model
-- Improved telluric modelling
+- Improved telluric absorption
-- Updated sky subtraction (to 1% TBC error level)
+- Updated 2D sky subtraction (to 1% TBC error level)
 - Performance (speed) improved
 - Updated Quick DRP for wavelength-calibrated spectra